eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/making_xml_profiles.rst

 .. note::

-    To load dynamic types from XML profile files see the :ref:`Usage` subsection of :ref:`xmldynamictypes`.
+    To load dynamic types from XML files see the :ref:`Usage` subsection of :ref:`xmldynamictypes`.

 .. _rootedvsstandalone:

 Rooted vs Standalone profiles definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fast DDS offers various options for the definition of XML profiles.
+*Fast DDS* offers various options for the definition of XML profiles.
 These options are:

 *   Stand-alone:
     The element defining the XML profile is the root element of the XML file.